Mggadea/CryptoApp/README.md

 # CryptoApp

-A demo app for buy and share cryptocurrencies.
+A demo app for buy and sell cryptocurrencies.
 This was made for a technical interview so it has room to grow.

 ## Table of Contents